-But Tatsuya likes to think of glasses, above all else, as talismans: objects with the potential to acquire a spiritual quality that transcends aesthetic and functional considerations, capable of transforming how we think of ourselves on some deeper fundamental level.
+As he describes it, Tatsuya think of glasses as “talismans”: objects with the potential to acquire a spiritual quality that transcends aesthetic and functional considerations, capable of transforming how we think of ourselves on some deeper fundamental level.

-And your glasses?
-What are those?
+“And your glasses?
+What are those?”

 He takes off his gold Aviators and hands them to me.
 “This is 80s Cartier.”